abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 Another technique is to show a lot of psuedo code detail and only show the function calls to a shallow level.
 This is a way of documenting the function behaviour.
 You can mix and match these techniques as you see fit.

-Note that `Imports:` also are nested and indented, with the ability to show imports of imports, as deep as you like.
+Note that file in the `Imports:` section also are nested and indented, with the ability to show imports of imports, as deep as you like.

 #### Psuedo Code